no filter, just dreams: maison margiela and valentino show spring/summer 17 haute couture | read | i-D

 Valentino spring/summer 17

-Read: Vetements autumn/winter 17 showing at Paris couture was all about the power of identity and diversity.
+Read: Vetements fall/winter 17 showing at Paris couture was all about the power of identity and diversity.

 Maison Margiela spring/summer 17